 Every region has a few weird festivals, but the South wins the prize for hosting some of the strangest festivals you will ever encounter.
-(Yes, we’re looking at you, Louisiana.)
+(Yes, we’re looking at you, Louisiana and Austin.)
 Predictably, many Alabama festivals celebrate regional foods and animals, and some, like Mobile’s Mardi Gras, celebrate everything anyone can think of celebrating.

 If you’re tired of the standard watermelon-crawfish-blues fests, try these seven uniquely Southern, uniquely Alabama festivals.
 Whatever your passion, there’s a tribe tailored to you.